Recipe #1, Spring pea dumplings (photo © Hannah Kaminsky | Bittersweet Blog.

 Spring pea season is fleeting.
-Enjoy as much of the tender green nuggets as you can: raw in salads or for snacking; or lightly steamed in recipes.
+Enjoy as much of the tender green nuggets as you can: raw in salads or for snacking; or spring peas lightly steamed in recipes.
+(Spring peas are also known as English peas and garden peas.)

 At breakfast—the meal least likely to include spring peas—you can use them to garnish eggs, avocado toast, or a bagel with cream cheese.